7 Takeaways From The Bestselling Book Stumbling On Happiness

 Counseling options

-If you are experiencing periods of prolonged sadness, stress, or apathy, you might be overwhelmed or confused by your experiences.
-You may feel drained or unable to leave the bed or your home.
-In these cases, online therapy may be a beneficial resource, allowing you to receive support from your bed or space of comfort.
+If you are experiencing periods of prolonged sadness, stress, or apathy, you might consider speaking with a licensed therapist.
+You may feel drained or unable to leave your bed or your home.
+In these cases, online therapy may be a beneficial resource, allowing you to receive emotional support from the comfort of home.
+With online therapy, you can communicate with a therapist in a way that’s comfortable for you, such as:

 Studies have found that online therapy is as effective as in-person therapeutic formats.
-A recent study published by the Journal of Medical Internet Research reviewed the efficacy of an online platform and found that depressive symptoms and feelings of sadness in those living with depressive disorders featured in the test group were reduced after the intervention.
+A recent study published by the Journal of Medical Internet Research reviewed the efficacy of an online platform and found that depressive symptoms and feelings of sadness in those living with depressive disorders were reduced after the intervention.

 If you want to try online therapy to address a lack of happiness, a mental health condition, or any other concerns, consider signing up with an online platform like BetterHelp.
 BetterHelp uses a match-based system, allowing you to get matched with one of over 30,000 therapists specializing in unique areas of mental wellness.